Souvik-Mandal-Harvard/Computational-Behavioral-Sciences_LS100_Harvard/README.md

 Welcome to the repository for **LS100**, a 4-credit, research-based course "**Computational Behavioral Sciences**" that I teach at Harvard University.
 The course focuses on learning to conduct research that requires quantifying behavior in humans and other animals using automation, data science, and AI/ML methods.

 This repository is the student-facing companion to the lectures I deliver during the course.
-However, I designed the materials in this repo to be self-sufficient, guiding you from **identifying a research question to framing testable hypotheses, collecting and analyzing data in Python, and clearly communicating scientific findings**.
+However, I designed the materials in this repo to be self-sufficient, guiding you from **identifying a research question to framing testable hypotheses, using Python programming for collecting, processing, and analyzing data, and effectively communicating scientific findings**.

-All content is open for non‑commercial use; feel free to learn from it or teach with it.
+All content in this repo is open for non‑commercial use; feel free to learn from it or teach with it.

 ---